Foundry Fellowship

 Membership

-• Fellows are required to uphold the values and honor codes of the Weissman Foundry
+• Fellows are required to uphold the values and honor codes of the Weissman Foundry.

 • You can sign both the honor code and Waiver here.